History of Herefordshire: Politics

 Herefordshire was governed by a sheriff as early as the reign of Edward the Confessor, the shire court meeting at Hereford where later the assizes and quarter sessions were also held.
-In 1606 an act was passed declaring Hereford free from the jurisdiction of the Council of Wales, but the county was not finally relieved from the interference of the Marcher Lords until the reign of William III and Mary II.
-Herefordshire was first represented in parliament in 1295, when it returned two members, the boroughs of Ledbury, Hereford, Leominster and Weobley being also represented.
+In 1606 an act of Parliament was passed declaring Hereford free from the jurisdiction of the Council of Wales, but the county was not finally relieved from the interference of the Marcher Lords until the reign of William III and Mary II.
+Herefordshire was first represented in Parliament in 1295, when it returned two members, the boroughs of Ledbury, Hereford, Leominster and Weobley being also represented.
 Hereford was again represented in 1299, and Bromyard and Ross in 1304, but the boroughs made very irregular returns, and from 1306 until Weobley regained representation in 1627, only Hereford and Leominster were represented.
-Under the act of 1832 the county returned three members and Weobley was disfranchised.
-The Act of 1867 deprived Leominster of one member, and under the Act of 1885 Leominster was disfranchised, and Hereford lost one member.
+Under the Reform Act 1832 the county returned three members and Weobley was disfranchised.
+The Reform Act 1867 deprived Leominster of one member, and under the Reform Act 1885 Leominster was disfranchised, and Hereford lost one member.